Complications of Grief

 - Avoiding any reminders of the event.

-Counseling and medicines (such as antidepressants and antianxiety medicines) can be helpful for people who have post-traumatic stress disorder.
+Counseling and medicines can be helpful for people who have PTSD.

 - Longing and yearning for the loved one.

-Complicated grief is different from post-traumatic stress disorder (PTSD).
+Prolonged grief is different from post-traumatic stress disorder (PTSD).
 With PTSD, a person is anxious and fearful that the traumatic event that caused the loss will occur again.
-In complicated grief, anxiety results because the person is searching and yearning for his or her loved one.
+In prolonged grief, anxiety results because the person is searching and yearning for their loved one.

-If you or someone you know has symptoms of complicated grief, seek help from a professional counselor specializing in grief counseling.
+If you or someone you know has symptoms of prolonged grief, seek help from a doctor or professional counselor specializing in grief counseling.

 Sometimes when grieving, people have thoughts of ending their own lives.
 If you have been depressed or have had thoughts of suicide in the past, you may be at risk of having suicidal thoughts while grieving.